Radio Free Dixie: Timeline of Radio Free Dixie

 In 1961, Freedom Riders came traveling through Monroe, North Carolina, Williams's hometown.
 He and his wife agreed to shelter some of the activists, a white family, who were beaten and bloodied by local Klansmen.
 When local law enforcement was alerted about this, they wrongfully charged Williams with kidnapping the family, even though he was only trying to shelter them from violence.
 To escape imprisonment, or perhaps worse, he and his family fled the country to Cuba.

 During William's exile to Cuba from Monroe, North Carolina, he aired Radio Free Dixie from 1961 to 1965.
 Cuba was in the midst of the Cold War, with the Cuban Missile Crisis on the rise.
 No doubt, the spirit of revolution in Cuba fueled Williams's launch, and his general acceptance in Cuba.
 In fact, Fidel Castro not only granted Williams permission to seek shelter in Cuba, but also allowed him to broadcast his revolutionary radio program.
 Other Cuban revolutionaries pushed back on Williams's ideas, claiming they excluded white workers from the struggle.
 This prevented Radio Free Dixie's creation until Castro himself ordered radio officials to allow the station on the air.

 Radio Free Dixie broadcast soul music, including tunes like Herbie Hancock's "Watermelon Man" and Nina Simone's "Mississippi Goddam," news, and commentary from Havana.
 Besides playing jazz and blues music, Williams frequently played "new jazz music" as a method of "psychological propaganda."
-Newer jazz music was though of extremely motivating and mobilizing to those who listened, and Williams wanted his audience to rise up against white supremacy.
+Newer jazz music was thought to be extremely motivating and mobilizing to those who listened, and Williams wanted his audience to rise up against white supremacy.
 Williams would strategically play specific types of music while news on voter registration or other political issues were being reported on.
 Inspired by a childhood of storytelling, so too was the broadcast.
 The Radio featured characters like political leftists who would come on air and share their stories in government.
 These stories became condensed into a transcript called, "Negroes with Guns" that was widely known in the movement, and had a play based on it.
 This transcript advocated for nonviolent direct action.
 While Williams believed in nonviolence, he differed from Martin Luther King Jr. in believing that white supremacists may eventually become numb to its effects.